lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

    >[!NOTE]
    >
-   >There is a known limitation in Aspera Connect client application that no prompt to select download location appears if **Always ask me where to save downloaded files** is enabled under the tab **Transfers **within **Preferences**.
-Before any download begins, provide the location in the text box **Save downloaded files to**.
+   >There is a known limitation in Aspera Connect client application that no prompt to select download location appears if **[!UICONTROL Always ask me where to save downloaded files]** is enabled under the tab [!UICONTROL Transfers] within [!UICONTROL Preferences].
+Before any download begins, provide the location in the text box **[!UICONTROL Save downloaded files to]**.

 ## Using file accelerator on Microsoft Edge browser {#using-file-accelerator-on-microsoft-edge-browser}